dell-cloud-marketplace/docker-nginx/README.md

 * Ports 80, 443 (Nginx) exposed
 * A named container (**nginx**)
 * Three data volumes (which will survive a restart or recreation of the container).
 The Nginx website configuration files are available in **/etc/nginx/sites-enabled** on the host.
 The Nginx application files are available in **/data/www** on the host.
-The Nginx log files are available in **/var/log/nginx** on the host
+The Nginx log files are available in **/var/log/nginx** on the host.

 As follows: